What is PLN?

 - sudden cardiac death

-There is currently no treatment that can cure the PLN mutation.
+Currently, there is no treatment for the PLN mutation.
 For each patient it is determined how the symptoms can be reduced as much as possible.
 Sometimes this is achieved by medication, sometimes an ICD (Implantable Cardioverter Defibrillator, a kind of pacemaker) is given, which intervenes in case of arrhythmia.
 In extreme cases, a support heart (LVAD) or eventually a heart transplant may be necessary.

 The PLN mutation is a hereditary disease and is therefore passed on from generation to generation.
 The mutation inherits an autosomal dominant inheritance.
 This means that if someone has the predisposition, they have a 50% chance of passing on the predisposition to each of their children.
 The predisposition occurs equally often in men and women.
 Probably the mutation has been able to spread in this way because it usually only manifests itself after the child’s fertile age.
 Most carriers have already had children before they develop any symptoms.